jeffpar/pcjs/software/pcx86/dev/rom/ibm/ega/index.md

 ### Directory of IBM EGA BIOS Source (V1)

-     Volume in drive B is EGAV1
+     Volume in drive A is EGAV1
-     Directory of B:\
+     Directory of A:\

     EGABIG   ASM    176717   2-23-22   3:56p
     MK       BAT       178   2-23-22   4:23p